tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-changing-a-sql-server-database.md

   - Microsoft SQL Server Admin

 ---
-Fact: every SQL Server database has an “owner”.
+Fact: every SQL Server database has an "owner".
 You can check the owner of a database by running this query:

 ```sql
 SELECT NAME, SUSER_SNAME(owner_sid)